AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_wnet.rst

     - **Reconstruction weight** : Sets the weight for the reconstruction loss (default is 5*1e-3).

 .. important::
-    The weight of the reconstruction loss should be adjusted to ensure that both losses are balanced;
+    The weight of the reconstruction loss should be adjusted to ensure that both losses are balanced.

-    this balance can be assessed using the live view of training outputs : if the NCuts loss is "taking over", causing the segmentation to only label very large, brighter versus dimmer regions, the reconstruction loss should be increased.
+    This balance can be assessed using the live view of training outputs : if the NCuts loss is "taking over", causing the segmentation to only label very large, brighter versus dimmer regions, the reconstruction loss should be increased.

     This will help the model to focus on the details of the objects, rather than just the overall brightness of the volume.

 Common issues troubleshooting